yitzhakbg/levpoem/README.md

 1. Added branch content/slide.

-2. Added the following two parameters to the front matter: slides = "true" slidesFile = "wrdma.md"

-where slidesFile is the name of slide .md file in static/slides.
-There is no content in the content file, only the front matter.
+2. Added the following two parameters to the front matter: slides = "true", slidesFile = "wrdma.md"</br>where slidesFile is the name of slides .md file in static/slides.
+The content file is empty except for the front matter.

 3. Added conditionals on the .Params.slides parameter in: layouts/partials/bodyend.html, layouts/partials/headend.html and layouts/slide/single.html